Industrial Development Bonds and Manufacturing Bonds

 Municipal Bonds

-Bonds issued by government agencies are called municipal bonds.
-The proceeds of the bonds are used to finance projects that benefit the community such as roads, schools, bridges, sewers, parks or water treatment.
-Most bonds issued by government agencies are tax-exempt.
-This means interest on these bonds are excluded from gross income for federal tax purposes.
-In addition, interest on the bonds is exempt from State of California personal income taxes.
+Bonds issued by government entities are called municipal bonds.
+The proceeds of the bonds are used to finance projects that benefit the community such as roads, schools, bridges, sewers, parks, water treatment or for qualified projects of private entities.
+Most bonds issued by government entities are tax-exempt.
+This means interest on these bonds is excluded from gross income for federal tax purposes.
+In addition, interest on the bonds is exempt from state of California personal income taxes.
+IBank issued bonds, including federally taxable bonds, will be exempt from the state of California personal income taxes.

-Who is a conduit bond issuer?
+What is a conduit bond issuer?

-As a conduit issuer, IBank does not underwrite the bonds in house.
+As a conduit issuer, IBank does not underwrite bonds.
 IBank issues bonds on behalf of a borrower and then lends those proceeds to that borrower.
 The bonds are special, limited obligations payable solely by the borrower’s payments.
 The borrower provides security to the bondholder and agrees to repay the bonds.

 Industrial Development Bonds (IDBs)